Xero Review: Features, Pricing & Alternatives in 2023

-Xero is an online accounting software program that offers services for self-employed individuals, small businesses, and growing companies.
+Xero is online accounting software for self-employed individuals, small businesses, and growing companies.
 It can help you track and pay bills, manage inventory and invoices, claim expenses, and store files.
 It even integrates with Gusto for your payroll needs.
-You can try its features free for 30 days and then subscribe to any of the three Xero plans, which have prices that start at $13 per month.
+You can try Xero for free for 30 days and then subscribe to any of the three paid plans, which run from $20 to $80 per month for unlimited users.

 Pros